GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/config.md

 ### Configuration

-The following parameters are configurable in Spring Cloud GCP Config:
+The following parameters are configurable in Spring Framework on Google Cloud Config:

 |                                                   |                                                                                                                       |          |                                                                                                   |
 | ------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | -------- | ------------------------------------------------------------------------------------------------- |